 A. Purpose of the Recertification Training

 The PEV Recertification Training is intended to provide a review of the ABET accreditation evaluation processes and procedures for experienced program evaluators (PEVs).
 Completion of the Recertification Training is required every five years for all PEVs or after a lapse in service as a PEV for two years.
-A PEV who has not completed the required Recertification Training will not be eligible to be assigned to an On-Site review as a PEV.
+A PEV who has not completed the required Recertification Training will not be eligible for an On-Site review.

-The Recertification Training material will be mostly or entirely be a review for experienced PEVs.
-Completion of the Recertification Training should require from two to three hours, depending on reading speed and level of familiarity with the topics.
+Completion of the Recertification Training should require two to three hours, depending on reading speed and level of familiarity with the topics.

 B. Assignment to a Site Visit

 Upon successful completion of this Program Evaluator Recertification program, including all three Proficiency Assessments, you will be eligible to be assigned to a visit by your ABET member society the upcoming cycle; however, your assignment will depend upon the number of programs being visited.
 For more information, contact your member society.

 What Is ABET?